galderz/fibula-show/2406-team/README.md

 saying that I wanted to understand how things worked underneath.
 Then I thought how good was JMH to learn about how things worked...
 Then I thought about Quarkus, how it could process annotations, generate bytecode... and produce native executables.
-And then it clicked!
+And then it clicked.

-I didn't need to modify JMH to run JMH benchmarks as native executables!
+I didn't need to modify JMH to run JMH benchmarks as native executables.
 Instead, I could use Quarkus to process JMH annotations, generate bytecode just like JMH generates source code for the generated benchmarks, generate native executables out of that bytecode and some glue code,